codelion/optillm/README.md

 ## Current Status

 This project is a work in progress, and the provided code is in an early experimental stage.
-While promising, the method may require further development and testing to optimize its performance across different tasks.
+While the proposed approach works well across the benchmarks we tested, further improvements can be achieved by task-specific customizations to prompts.

 ## Results